thomasschoenfeld/GoBe/README.md

 The toolhead need to be printed “up-side-down”, which minimises the supports needed and supports are inlcuded in the part, so no slicer support required.
 Other settings at your discretion, but I like to play it save, so better more perimeters, more infill etc.

+v1.9
+- a stronger top cage was added to decrease vibration by securing cables and tube with zip-ties
+- 1-strut-version of toolhead was omitted vor the same reason.
+- the strong / stiff top cage currently only works with Hextrudort!
+One can still use version 1.8 with the lighter top and umbilical cord mount with other extruders.

 v1.8.2 > 1 strut version
 v1.8.1 > 2 strut version